 OpenX Hosts Inspiring Pasadena Women in Technology Event

-Last week, OpenX had the pleasure of hosting the Pasadena Women in Technology group at our headquarters.
+On Tuesday, August 21, OpenX had the pleasure of hosting the Pasadena Women in Technology group at our headquarters.
 Our own Chief Customer Officer, Tish Whitcraft, moderated a panel of amazing female leaders from OpenX and led an inspiring discussion on achieving success in male-dominated industry.
 Panelists included: Maggie Mesa, head of mobile publisher development; Sophia Chung, vice president of mobile product; Jasmine Zhang, senior director of engineering; and Yuvette Smith-Dillard, vice president of publisher development.
 After the discussion and Q&A, attendees (a group that included both local community members and OpenXers) connected over refreshments.
 Missed the event?
 Read first hand takeaways from a few OpenXers who attended:

 Stephanie Llerandi, Project Manager: It was fascinating to hear the successful women I work with share their personal career journeys.
 The core of their successes were similar: Always stay focused and optimistic about your end goal, despite any setbacks or opposition you’re met with.
 Do so by wholeheartedly believing you’re qualified for bigger opportunities, continually refining and expanding your skill sets, being your own biggest advocate, finding a mentor to aid your development and understanding the true value you bring to any organization you’re a part of.
 As a female in the earlier stages of her career in a male dominated industry, I left feeling inspired and revved up to apply these takeaways to my own life.